Top Six Home Trends in 2011By Integrity Windows

 We spoke to designers, architects, builders and others in the home and fashion industries.
 As we had those conversations, some topics kept cropping up.

-Here’s what your peers are talking about: the top trends for 2011 in home building and design.
-Let us know if this matches what you’re hearing.
-What would you add?
+So, here’s what the experts are talking about: the top trends for 2011 in home building and design.

 Trend #1: New Life for Old Materials

 It’s more than merely recycling.
 It’s finding ways to turn substance into style — by taking raw material from one source and repurposing it in a completely unexpected way.

 From metal tiles made of reclaimed airplane parts to countertops and wall panels made of recycled glass bottles, these innovative reworkings are adding creative flair – and sustainable substance — to homes across America.

 Americans are staying longer in their homes.
 With that comes a desire to make their homes fit their lifestyle.
 People aren’t designing a home to be as bland as possible for the next buyer – they’re designing it for themselves, to be lived in to the fullest.

 In keeping with this, architects and designers say there’s a new definition of value.
 It’s not about the lowest price.